Hurricane Lenny

 Hurricane Lenny was the strongest November Atlantic hurricane since the 1932 Cuba hurricane.
-It was the twelfth tropical storm, eighth hurricane, and record-breaking fifth Category 4 hurricane in the 1999 Atlantic hurricane season.
-Lenny formed on November 13 in the western Caribbean Sea at around 18:00 UTC and went on to form and maintain an unusual and unprecedented easterly track for its entire duration, which gave it the common nickname, "Wrong Way Lenny."
+It was the sixteenth tropical cyclone, twelfth named storm, eighth hurricane, and record-breaking fifth Category 4 hurricane in the 1999 Atlantic hurricane season.
+Lenny formed on November 13 in the western Caribbean Sea at around 18:00 UTC and went on to form and maintain an unusual and unprecedented easterly track for its entire duration, which gave it the common nickname, "Wrong Way Lenny".
 It attained hurricane status south of Jamaica on November 15 and passed south of Hispaniola and Puerto Rico over the next few days.
 Lenny rapidly intensified over the northeastern Caribbean on November 17, attaining peak winds of 155 mph about 21 mi south of Saint Croix in the United States Virgin Islands.
 It gradually weakened while moving through the Leeward Islands, eventually dissipating on November 23 over the open Atlantic Ocean.

 Before moving through the Lesser Antilles, Lenny produced rough surf that killed two people in northern Colombia.
 Strong winds and rainfall resulted in heavy crop damage in southeastern Puerto Rico.
 Despite the hurricane's passage near Saint Croix at peak intensity, damage on the small island was only described as "moderate", although there was widespread flooding and erosion.
 Damage in the United States territories totaled about $330 million.
 The highest precipitation total was 34.12 in at the police station on the French side of Saint Martin.
 On the island, the hurricane killed three people and destroyed more than 200 properties.
 In nearby Antigua and Barbuda, the hurricane killed one person; torrential rainfall there contaminated the local water supply.
 Significant storm damage occurred as far south as Grenada, where high surf isolated towns from the capital city.